Sen. Feinstein to step down as top Democrat on Judiciary Committee

 Feinstein, who at 87 is the oldest sitting senator, said she intends to remain a member of the Judiciary panel as well as the Senate Intelligence, Appropriations and Rules committees.
 She cited the need to devote more attention to the fight against climate change as among the factors leading to her decision.

-The move comes as liberal groups have called for Feinstein’s ouster as the top Democrat on the committee, arguing that she has been too passive in battling the Trump administration, particularly on judicial nominees.
+The move comes as liberal groups have called for Feinstein’s ouster as the top Democrat on the committee, arguing she has been too passive in battling the Trump administration, particularly on judicial nominees.

 Liberal activists were irate about Feinstein’s praise of Republicans, including Judiciary Committee Chairman Lindsey O. Graham (S.C.), for how they conducted the October confirmation hearings for Barrett.